Capacity building and co-operation programmes

 - Rapid reaction - Targeted, strategic support is offered to countries upon request and available resources.
 This includes advice on a draft law or a new curriculum.

 - Projects are implemented within several frameworks, including the Council of Europe ordinary budget, Council of Europe Action Plans, joint programmes with the European Union, voluntary contributions from the Swedish International Development Agency (Sida), the Swiss Agency for Development and Cooperation (SDC), the Norwegian and Italian Ministries of Education, Belgium (Government of Flanders), Georgia, Monaco and the EEA/Norway grants.

-- The European Qualifications Passport for Refugees (EQPR) is a Council of Europe initiative supported by partners from ten countries and the UNHCR aiming at facilitating the recognition of refugees’ qualifications even in the absence of full documentation.
+The EQPR is a Council of Europe initiative supported by partners from ten countries and the UNHCR aiming at facilitating the recognition of refugees’ qualifications even in the absence of full documentation.
 The EQPR is a document that can be used by refugees when they seek to enter the job market or to access further studies.

-- In the Western Balkans, three projects promoting democratic culture and academic integrity are currently being implemented within the framework of the European Union-Council of Europe Horizontal Facility II for the Western Balkans and Turkey (2019-2022):
+In the Western Balkans, three projects promoting democratic culture and academic integrity are currently being implemented within the framework of the EU-CoE Horizontal Facility II for the Western Balkans and Turkey:

 - "Quality Education for All" in Bosnia and Herzegovina aims to foster quality education for all by applying anti-discriminatory approaches based on Council of Europe standards and practices to promote inclusion and address discrimination in the education system.